 Mice fight for the same reasons humans do.
 Power.
-Girls.
+Mates.
 Territory.
 Sometimes they're bored and need entertainment.
 Females will fight for their children's safety.
 And sometimes, they just need to take a swing at the jerk who stepped on their tail.
 Whatever their reasons, if you keep more than one mouse in a cage, understand that they may fight.
-If they're males, expect it.
-But also like humans, mice will display different levels of aggression which can range from playful wrestling to fighting to the death.
-Since mice often live healthier lives in social settings, separating them can lead to loneliness and depression, but if you can't identify when fighting becomes serious, keeping them together might threaten their lives.
+If they're males, you can expect it.

 Female mice tend to be less aggressive.
 I've only seen them fight to prevent another female from getting close to her babies.
 This situation resolves itself after time.
 Both mice played well together in settings other than the mother's cage.
 Chances are if this happens, once the babies are old enough to fend for themselves, mom won't feel the need to fight for them.

 Please note that these animals practice male-on-male mounting as a way of dominating each other.
-If you see this, your mouse isn't gay.
-While the subordinate mouse may not like it, it doesn't harm him and breaking up the event probably will make the dominance process last longer.
+If you see this, it doesn't mean your mouse is gay.
+While the subordinate mouse may not like it, it doesn't harm him, and breaking up the event probably will make the dominance process last longer.

-When an aggressive mouse fights beyond what is necessary, we call it a "bully mouse."
+When an aggressive mouse fights beyond what is necessary to establish a pecking order, we call it a "bully mouse."
 Watch the subordinate mice in the cage.
 They may call uncle by crouching submissively, holding their front paws together in front of them, or even lying on their backs, spreading their legs to the aggressor.
 If this doesn't stop the fighting, you may have a bully.

 If you catch it early, you can break up a serious fight before it starts.
 Mice will face-off by rearing up on their hind legs.
 They'll slap their tails against the floor to threaten each other.
 If you see this, grab them before they bring their teeth into the situation.
 You won't find an easier time to stop the fight.